Yoga Therapy Programs:

 The Breathing Deeply Yoga Therapy program is based on Structural Yoga Therapy, a system developed by Mukunda Stiles, as well as, a fusion of an Ayurvedic model and a Koshic model looking at the five aspects of the self (physical body, energetic body, conscious and unconscious mind and the bliss body) to assess clients.
 These are an integral part of the Breathing Deeply Yoga Therapy Programs.

 The Foundations Program is part of the Advanced Yoga Therapy Program.
 It is mostly online for those who want to become Yoga Therapists.
 The Foundations Program provides you with the basics and is a solid place to start.
-The residential part of the Advanced Program is a much higher standard certification.
+The residential part of the 875-Hour Advanced Program is a much higher standard certification.
 Mentoring is provided throughout both programs and beyond graduation.

 It depends on where they live and how they choose to work.
 Many Yoga Therapists run programs at schools, hospitals, rehab centers, etc… The pay varies.
 In private practice, rates tend to be equivalent to other helping professions (Therapists, Massage Therapists, etc…).

 The path toward becoming a C-IAYT begins with the Foundations Program, the residential program is made up of seven eight-day residential retreats (500+ hrs) and a practicum of 160 hours for you to deliver in your own community.
 This portion is mentored and progress is monitored.
 Both programs can be taken concurrently or you could stagger the retreats over time.
 You could complete the program in 2.5 years.
 The practicum could be started while you are completing the Advanced Program.
 For a slower option, you can learn at your own pace, over five or six years.
 Feel free to contact us for more information.